Learn about hard bounces, soft bounces, automatic suppression, and the reasons why an email might not get to your contacts.

 Sometimes your emails won't get through to your contacts' inboxes.
 When emails fail in this way, they're known as bounces.
 When this happens, we'll let you know why something has bounced.
-You can access this information in Engagement Cloud by going to Reporting > Campaign reports.
+To access this information in your account, go to Reporting > Campaign reports.
 After clicking on the campaign you wish to investigate, you will see bounce-specific information in the chart under the 'Delivery report' heading.

 Hard bounce vs soft bounce